Xenophon Sideridis

 Xenophon Sideridis (Ξενοφών Σιδερίδης; romanized: Xenofón Siderídis) was a Greek historian specialized in Byzantine History, archaeologist, researcher and member of the Academy of Athens.

 Life

 Sideridis was born in April 1851 in Skoutarion of Konstaniniyye, then Ottoman Empire (now Üsküdar, Istanbul, Turkey).
 He had 8 siblings.
 After graduating from the Greek school of Skoutarion, he worked for a living.
-He became a shareholder in the commercial business of Chrysvergi in Constantinople (officially Konstantiniyye).
-At the same time he learned foreign languages, Turkish, Russian, Bulgarian and French.
+He became a shareholder in the commercial business of Chrysvergi.
+At the same time he learned other languages, Turkish, Russian, Bulgarian and French.
 He was involved in historical researches very early and published them in the magazine of the Hellenic Philological Association, which belonged to the Archaeological Commission of which he became a chairman.
 He was elected a member of the Academy of Athens in 1929.

 He died on 15 August 1929 from a heart attack.

 His library

 The library of Xephophon was considered one of the rarest and largest in its kind, which had approximately 4,009 volumes and 25 manuscript codes.
 This library was donated by the siblings of Xenophon Sideridis, Evlabia Ahtaris and Alexandra Kourtelis to the Academy of Athens and was housed in a separate room, named «Library of X.A.
 Sideridis».